leeweiminsg/stitap-stock-screener/README.md

 * **My program crashed shortly after running run.py.
 How do I fix this?**

   * The program may have exceeded the API call frequency limit.
-You can either restart the program after waiting a few minutes or adjust the frequency of API calls.
+You can either restart the program after waiting a few minutes or adjust the frequency of API calls (please refer to the "adjust API call frequency" section).

 * **The technical indicator values are not exactly accurate.
 Why?**

 	 * The timeframes used in the program are estimated and do not take into account public holidays.
-We will fix this in future updates.
+We will fix this in future updates. (*This has been fixed in V1.1.0*)

 ## Contact

 You can get in touch with me through my [website](http://www.leeweimin.com/contact/).

 ## TODOs:
-* Improve accuracy of technical indicators
+* Improve accuracy of technical indicators (*Done*)
-* Reduce code repetition
+* Reduce code repetition (*Done*)
 * Add more technical indicators
 * Set up a database and server